September Gardening Tips and To-Dos for the Pacific Northwest

 Collect Seeds from This Year’s Garden for Next Year

-You can save seeds from many types of plants you grew this summer to sow for next year’s garden.
+You can save seeds from many plants you grew this summer to sow for next year’s garden.

-This has worked out well for me because there have been a few times when I’ve loved a certain cut flower and the variety was no longer available.
+This has worked out well for me because, a few times, I’ve loved a certain cut flower, but the variety was no longer available.

-The best plants for saving seeds are open-pollinated plants and heirlooms because the seeds usually grow into plants that look just like the parent plants.
+Open-pollinated plants and heirlooms are the best plants for saving seeds because the seeds usually grow into plants that look like the parent plants.

 Share Your Seeds